pornmanut/manut/content/posts/00001_inequity_of_money_perspective.md

 These are many questions that I, Manut, don't know the answer to.
 I continue to ponder and question things I don't understand.
 Is the world really fair when it comes to money these days?

 Note: this article is from my perspective and may not be accurate.
 I am not a financial expert, but I am a curious person who likes to ask questions.
 I hope you enjoy reading this article.
-Note: it's translated by LLM
+Note: it's translated from thai to english by LLM